systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set the `description` to be `Service to run my demo application`.

-Connect the `Subnet ID` output socket of each of the private subnet components to the `Subnet ID` input socket of this `demo-service` component.
+Connect the `Subnet ID` Output Socket of each of the private subnet Components to the `Subnet ID` Input Socket of this `demo-service` Component.

-Connect the `Security Group ID` output socket of `container-sg` component to the `Security Group ID` input socket of this `demo-service` component.
+Connect the `Security Group ID` Output Socket of `container-sg` Component to the `Security Group ID` Input Socket of this `demo-service` Component.

 ### Create an ECS Task Definition